 Over 40 times the word occurs in the N.T.

-And every time the word carries an overtone of authority and submission to that authority.
+And the word carries an overtone of authority and submission to that authority.

-In every use of the word "submit" the word means to place oneself under authority - to acknowledge someone's' rightful authority over you and to yield to that authority.
+The word means to place oneself under authority - to acknowledge someone's' rightful authority over you and to yield to that authority.